 “Arts-related education in the schools attracts new families to Sisters, that’s great for our economy.
 We just shouldn’t forget the children who can’t afford it,” said Yoder.

 FAN has received positive feedback from parents, teachers, and students.
 APAOS opens the door for so many children, ensuring they are included and able to realize their full potential.
 Families in need of scholarship funds can contact the FAN office at 541-549-0155 for more information.

 As the need continues to grow and we reach more children, donations are greatly appreciated.
-To make a contribution to the APAOS fund, contact Steven Remington by phone at 541-549-4979, or email him [email protected], or drop by the SFF office in the Sisters Art Works building, 204 W. Adams Ave., Ste.
-204 in Sisters.
+To make a contribution to the APAOS fund, contact Crista Munro by phone at 541-588-7061, or email her at [email protected]

 Support Arts Education